Frank Lloyd Wright-designed Phoenix home for sale for $12.9M

 Rawling is an attorney and developer.
 He bought the home in 2012 for $2.4 million to prevent the property from being razed.

-He planned to turn the renovated home into a museum but neighbors complained.
+He planned to turn the renovated home into a museum but neighbors complained the museum would increase vehicular traffic.

 Wright built the house in 1952 for his son and daughter-in-law.